CloudStar2077/baby-tools-shop/README.md

 python manage.py migrate  #migration of the database

-pip freeze -> requirements.txt #prints the output of all dependencies directly into the requirements.txt
+pip freeze -> requirements.txt #prints the output of all dependencies into the requirements.txt
 ```
 The `Dockerfile` describes the predefined docker image like a building plan for the container to start it within seconds without
 doing any configurations.
 This begins with the first line in the Dockerfile which pulls the base image for the Container, a lighweight linux operating system including python3.
 Then set the working directory to copy it into the container.
 After the container is up running it will execute some commands for installing the requirements, open port 8025 and start a shell in the working directory to run the app.